Terms in bold are defined in the Glossary of the Instructions for Form 990.

 In general, all information the organization reports on or with its Form 990, including schedules and attachments,

-required schedule for certain organizations that file Form 990.
-Make sure the forms and schedules are clear enough to photocopy
+of Contributors, a required schedule for certain organizations that file Form 990.
+Make sure the forms and schedules are clear

 , and Pub.
 557, Tax-Exempt Status for Your Organization.